19hours/sg-statutes/Acts/National Library Board Act.md

 AND ORAL HISTORY CENTRES

-[Act 25 of 2012 wef 28/03/2013]

 ### National Archives of Singapore

-14A\.—(1) On the date of commencement of section 8(2) of the Statutes (Miscellaneous Amendments) (No. 2) Act 2012, the National Archives of Singapore in which records of national or historical significance shall be preserved is transferred from the National Heritage Board to the Board.
+14A\.—(1) On 28 March 20132, the National Archives of Singapore in which records of national or historical significance shall be preserved is transferred from the National Heritage Board to the Board.

+2Date of commencement of the Statutes (Miscellaneous Amendments) (No. 2) Act 2012 (Act 25 of 2012).

+[25/2012]

 (2) The Board —